The cost of having a baby can be over $20,000. To put it into perspective that’s about one year of tuition from a public university.

 SECOND TRIMESTER – MONTHS 4-6

 During your second trimester, you will continue with monthly prenatal visits and may have additional lab work including glucose screening (to check for gestational diabetes) and blood screening (to check for genetic defects).
 You may also be scheduled for further testing or consultations.
 Additional ultrasound tests may also be performed to make sure your baby is developing normally throughout the pregnancy.

 By the third trimester, expect regular OB visits, which may be scheduled every two weeks, then weekly at the final stages of your pregnancy.
 Labor and delivery needs and costs vary based on the type of delivery or if any special care is needed.

 Now that I’ve shared what to expect during each trimester it may bring up more questions around what insurance covers and how to get the most out of your coverage.

 I spoke to our Customer Service Team to find the top questions members should ask when they learn about their pregnancy.
-There is a PDF available for pregnant moms to download.
-The PDF also includes space for you to write down additional questions for your doctor and an infographic on what to expect during your pregnancy.

 When and how do I report to my insurer I am pregnant?

 How do I know what it will cost me?

 How do I make sure my doctor, hospital and all related services are in-network?